 Want a higher GMAT score?

-What are your GMAT score aspirations?
+So tell us: what are your GMAT score aspirations?
 What are your plans for the GMAT and for business school?
 What has been your experience in the B-school application process?
 What about taking the GRE instead?
 Maybe check out this GMAT to GRE score conversion to see where you would stand.
-Anyway, we would love to hear from you in the comments below!
+We would love to hear from you in the comments below!